Skip to main content

 How to Get Twitter Followers and Following Lists via API

-The follower and following lists of any public X (formerly Twitter) account are some of the most valuable datasets available on the platform.
-A follower list tells you exactly who is interested in a brand, topic, or personality.
-A following list reveals who that account pays attention to - their influences, competitors, and information sources.
-Together, they map out the social graph around any account.
+The follower and following lists of any public X (formerly Twitter) account are some of the most valuable datasets on the platform.
+A follower list tells you who is interested in a brand, topic, or personality.
+A following list reveals who that account pays attention to: their influences, competitors, and information sources.
+Together, they map the social graph around any account.
+Sorsa API provides two endpoints for extracting this data: /followers (who follows an account) and /follows (who an account is following).
+Both return up to 200 full user profiles per request, with cursor-based pagination to walk through the complete list.
+Every user object includes bio, follower count, tweet count, location, verified status, profile image, and more.
+This guide covers both endpoints from the simplest possible request through production-scale extraction with filtering, audience overlap analysis, and pagination strategy.

 Simplest Example: Get Followers

 One request, one response.
-This is all you need to fetch the first page of followers for any public account:
+This is all you need to fetch the first page of followers for any public account.

 cURL